jackkoskie/Ghost-Pepper-Bot/README.md

 # Ghost Pepper Bot
 Ghost Pepper is a general purpose Discord bot.
 The way it is currently setup, it will run on your own system and will use your own system resources.
-If this gets enough stars, then I will host it my self to make it easier for you to use.

 ## Instalation Instructions
 1. Run `GP-Installer.exe` and follow any prompts